pingcap/community/special-interest-groups/sig-expr/roles-and-organization-management.md

 **How to rejoin**:

-* Should meet the requirement of Active Contributor again.
+* Should meet the requirements for Active Contributor again.

 ### Reviewer

-Demoted to Active Contributor, satisifies at least 1 of the following
+For a Reviewer to be demoted to an Active Contributor,  he/she must satisfy at least 1 of the following conditions:
 scenarios:

 * Haven't reviewed or merged any PR in the expression package within 3 monthes.
-* Not appeared in the SIG meeting without any reason continuously 3 times.
+* Haven't appeared in the SIG meeting without any reason for 3 times continuously.
-* At least 2 Committers or Maintainers thinks that Reviewer is not qualified.
+* At least 2 Committers or Maintainers agree that the Reviewer is not qualified.

-How to retain:
+How to retain the Reviewer role:

-* Reviewd or merged 5 PRs within 1 month
+* Have reviewed or merged 5 PRs within 1 month

-## Voluntary Quit or Demotion
+## Voluntarily Quit or Demote

-Please email to [Yanqing Zhang](mailto:zhangyanqing@pingcap.com) if you are going to voluntaryly quit or demotion
+Please email to [Yanqing Zhang](mailto:zhangyanqing@pingcap.com) if you are going to quit or demote voluntarily.